Our Shrewsbury and Finksburg locations will be open on July 4th from 9 AM to 3 PM.

 Have any more questions about purchasing an outdoor shed?
 Our shed buying guide covers commonly asked questions.
 You can also contact Penn Dutch Structures to speak directly to a professional.

-Need Your Specific Storage Needs Questions Answered?
+Need Your Specific Storage Questions Answered?

 Shed 1 Alt Text